FBddcz/-Multi-modal-fusion-for-object-detection-/README.md

 **RGBTDronePerson**  <br>
 The first dataset is newly collected by drone-based RGBT cameras from various scenarios, named ''RGBTDronePerson'', which contains 6,125 pairs of RGBT images and 70,880 instances. <br>
 You can find in [Paper](https://nnnnerd.github.io/RGBTDronePerson/)   <br>
+**Teledyne FLIR ADAS**  <br>
+This dataset3 contains 26,442 fully annotated frames with 520,000 bounding box annotations for 15 categories of objects including persons, different types of vehicles, traffic lights, etc. as shown in Table 2.
+Of these images, 9711 thermal and 9233 RGB frames are provided for training/validation purposes. <br>
+You can find in [Paper](https://www.flir.com/oem/adas/adas-dataset-form/)   <br>
 **DroneVehicle（2020）**  <br>
 DroneVehicle dataset consists of a total of 56878 image sets, half of which are RGB images and the rest are Thermal images.  <br>
 You can find in [Paper](https://arxiv.xilesou.top/pdf/2003.02437.pdf)   <br>